 13 The frequencies 156.775 and 156.825 MHz are available for navigation-related port operations or ship movement only, and all precautions must be taken to avoid harmful interference to channel 16.
-Transmitter output power is limited to 1 watt for ship stations, and 10 watts for coast stations.
+Transmitter output power is limited to 1 watt.

+REASON: Consequential to WRC12 changes to Ap18 (to protect AIS satellite uplink channels).